Posted on 05 April 2013.

 Visit the online version of the 2013 Fishing Guide for license fee details.

-Fisheries Division does not receive any general funds and depends on angler dollars (through license sales and federal excise tax dollars for fishing tackle) to manage the state’s fisheries.
-Buying a fishing license, even if you do not plan to fish, can make a big difference to the future health of Michigan’s prized freshwaters.
+Fishing license fees fund a variety of activities, including fish management work on Michigan’s waters, habitat rehabilitation and protection, fish stocking, information distribution, education and outreach efforts to anglers and the public, and much more.
+Fisheries Division does not receive any general funds and depends on angler fees, through license sales and federal excise tax dollars for fishing tackle, to manage Michigan’s fisheries.
+The purchase of a fishing license, even for someone who does not plan to fish, can make a big difference to the future health of Michigan’s prized waters and fisheries.

-There are two simple ways to purchase a fishing license in Michigan:
+There are three simple ways to purchase a fishing license in Michigan:

-1. Visit your local license retailer or DNR Operations Service Center and make a purchase in person.
+1. Visit a local license retailer or DNR Operations Service Center and make a purchase in person.

 2. Use the E-License system to buy a license online 24 hours a day, seven days a week.
-Just visit www.mdnr-elicense.com on your computer, smartphone or tablet to get started.
+Just visit www.mdnrelicense.com to get started.